wordofwarning/wordofwarning.org/coronavirus/index.md

 <hr>
 #### Artists
 [hÅb](/hab) remains "open for business" and we continue to advise/support artists + freelancers in our sector where we can, signposting help below.
-<a href="http://www.gm-artisthub.co.uk" target="_blank">Greater Manchester Artist Hub</a> is a new, joint artist development project supporting independent artists + freelance creatives across the city region:<br>&nbsp;→ GMAH are hosting <a href="http://www.gm-artisthub.co.uk/advisory-sessions" target="_blank">Advisory Sessions on Zoom</a>, please sign up online for a 30 minute chat to talk through creative ideas, get advice on issues that are causing you concern, or simply to develop your network + stay connected during isolation;<br>&nbsp;→ GMAH partners: Community Arts Northwest, Contact, hÅb/Word of Warning, HOME, Manchester International Festival, Octagon Theatre Bolton, Oldham Coliseum Theatre, Royal Exchange Theatre, SICK!
+<a href="http://www.gm-artisthub.co.uk" target="_blank">Greater Manchester Artist Hub</a> is a new, joint artist development project supporting independent artists + freelance creatives across the city region:<br>&nbsp;→ GMAH are hosting <a href="http://www.gm-artisthub.co.uk/advisory-sessions" target="_blank">Advisory Sessions on Zoom</a>, please sign up online for a 30 minute chat to talk through creative ideas, get advice on issues that are causing you concern, or simply to develop your network + stay connected during isolation;<br>&nbsp;→ GMAH partners: Community Arts Northwest, Contact, [hÅb](/hab)/[Word of Warning](/), HOME, Manchester International Festival, Octagon Theatre Bolton, Oldham Coliseum Theatre, Royal Exchange Theatre, SICK!
 Festival, Sustained Theatre Up North, The Lowry, Waterside Arts & Creative Industries Trafford, Z-arts.
+<span style='font-variant: small-caps'>[back to top](/coronavirus)</span>
 ##### Emergency Response Funds
 • <a href="http://artscouncil.org.uk/covid-19" target="_blank">Arts Council England's Covid-19 support</a> for <a href="http://www.artscouncil.org.uk/funding/financial-support-artists-creative-practitioners-and-freelancers" target="_blank">individuals</a> and <a href="http://www.artscouncil.org.uk/funding/financial-support-organisations-outside-national-portfolio" target="_blank">organisations outside their National Portfolio</a>:<br>&nbsp;→ we're running a Zoom session to talk about the funds on Thu 23 April at 3pm with GM Artist Hub, please register on the <a href="http://www.gm-artisthub.co.uk/advisory-sessions" target="_blank">Advisory Sessions page</a>;<br>&nbsp;→ read their <a href="http://artscouncil.org.uk/news-and-announcements/our-emergency-funding-your-top-queries" target="_blank">Emergency Response Funding Top Queries</a>;<br>&nbsp;→ watch their <a href="http://www.youtube.com/playlist?list=PLzzBvi5D8s7MiapQVSBW21PgAvF6Dd7D3" target="_blank">Introduction to Emergency Response Funds on YouTube (signed + subtitled)</a>;<br>&nbsp;→ round one opened 9 April / closed 16 April / they'll send notifications to applicants from 27 April;<br>&nbsp;→ round two opened 16 April / you need to register on Grantium by 27 April / closes 30 April at noon;<br>&nbsp;→ **before applying please read <a href="http://artscouncil.org.uk/welcome-grantium" target="_blank">ACE's guide to Grantium</a>** as you'll need to: 1. create a user account / 2. create an applicant profile / 3. wait to be validated (takes up to TEN days) / 4. take the eligibility questionnaire / 5. start your application.
 • <a href="http://www.a-n.co.uk/news/a-n-bursaries-time-space-money-open-for-applications" target="_blank">a-n Bursaries: Time Space Money</a> is an emergency response fund with bursaries of £500-£1,500 to help support artists + arts organisers to continue their professional practice (*d/l 7 May at noon*).